Skip to main content

 Insurance and healthcare

-• Register with your home country’s embassy or consulate (so they can help if anything goes wrong)
+• Register with your home country’s embassy or consulate so they can reach you if anything goes wrong

 Tech and connectivity

-• Confirm your phone will work in Mexico (most modern phones do)
+• Confirm your phone is unlocked and will work in Mexico (most modern phones do)

 • Download Google Maps offline for your neighborhood

-• Get Uber, Didi, Google Translate, and WhatsApp before you land
+• Install Uber, Didi, Google Translate, and WhatsApp before you land

 Common pitfalls: what to avoid